jamsocket/fractional_index/README.md

 - It makes it impossible to represent zero.
 This is necessary because we always need to be able to represent a value *between* a `ZenoIndex` and zero.
 - It ensures that no two differing sequences of bytes represent the same number (without it, trailing zeros could be added without changing the represented numeric value).
 - It removes the “floor bias” that would bias the representation towards zero.
 In particular, it means that an empty sequence of bytes represents ½ instead of 0.

+It is possible to obtain a reference to the raw bytes of a `ZenoIndex` with the `as_bytes()` method, which can be used for serialization that does not depend on `serde`.
+This byte representation can be passed to the `from_bytes` constructor.

 ### Comparisons